aecsocket/rapier-ffi/rapier-java/README.md

     takes the C header file and creates Java sources for FFI in [rapier-java-sys/src](rapier-java-sys/src/) using [jextract](https://github.com/openjdk/jextract)

-    **Note:** for this step, you need `jextract` on your machine to point to a JExtract version 19 binary
+    **Note:** for this step, you need `jextract` on your machine to point to a JExtract binary for the correct Java version

 3. Modify the Java source templates in [src/main/templates](src/main/templates/)